sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 Title: Cython status report
 }}}

+attachment:cython-status-07.pdf

 {{{
 Speaker: Robert Bradshaw
 Title: Coercion Status Report
 }}}
-Abstract: In this controversial report, I will describe the "right" way to discover coercion and explain why the idea of using base extension is wrong.
+Abstract: In this controversial report, I will describe the "right" way to discover coercion and explain why the idea of using extending baserings is wrong.

+attachment:coercion.pdf

 EVENING WORKING SESSION (8pm-?)